To See is To Believe

 Our friends Steve and Paulette Tuggle and Dan and Carol Neuschwanger from our English Speaking Church (recently renamed Grace Church) and who previously lived in Boquete, Panama had worked with God’s Eyes Chiriqui.
 They shared their experiences working with this wonderful mission that gives away free eye exams and eyeglasses to those who can’t afford them.

 Several months ago, we reached out to God’s Eyes Chiriqui to see if they could bring clinics into Colombia.
-We partnered with Iglesia Comunidad Cristiana de Adoracion, and we scheduled five clinics to give away 100 prescription glasses at each clinic in accordance with the plan.
+We partnered with Iglesia Comunidad Cristiana de Adoracion, and we scheduled five clinics to give away 100 prescription glasses at each clinic following the plan.

 Planning and Preparation

 The first was to be held in Fredonia, two clinics were scheduled in Tablaza, one at Vizcaya mall in Poblado and the last one at our home church ICR in Barrio Colombia.
 The great thing about having the clinic at our location was that we are just two blocks from the metro system that connects all areas of the city.

 We reached out to Andrew’s small groups in Nueva Jerusalem, Pastor Wilson’s group, and Pastor Fredy’s groups in La Estrella.
 We quickly filled the 100 spaces available and we had to turn down many.
 [At one point, Michael told me he wasn’t sure he could fill the 100 people.
 His fears were immediately removed when over 150 people signed up! – ST]

 Preparing for the clinics was hard work.
 Team members attended many required meetings for training purposes.
 I worked one of the days in Tablaza to learn how it all works and yesterday the organizers assigned me to coordinate the clinic at our church.
 [Michael introduced his magician skills to entertain the children while they waited for their turn.
 It was incredibly effective – ST]